Shreekar11/ai-workflow-automation/README.md

     npm run dev
     ```

+4. Webhook Server will run on endpoint :- [http://localhost:5000](http://localhost:5000)

 ### Running Worker Server

 1. Create a `.env` file in the root directory and add your environment variables: